cloudlockr/cloudlockr-app/README.md

 #### How to Simulate on an Android Virtual Device (AVD)

 1. Execute `yarn install` (if you have not already)
-2. Launch an AVD emulator (Pixel 3 API 29, Android 10.0) using Android Studio in the Android Virtual Device Manager window
+2. In a terminal window in the project root directory, execute `yarn start`
+   - This will start the React Native Metro server
+3. In a different terminal window also in the project root directory, execute `yarn android`
+   - This will launch an AVD (assuming you already have one configured and installed) and build and load the app onto it

+#### How to Simulate on a Real Android Device

+1. Execute `yarn install` (if you have not already)
+2. Connect your Android device to your computer
 3. In a terminal window in the project root directory, execute `yarn start`
    - This will start the React Native Metro server
 4. In a different terminal window also in the project root directory, execute `yarn android`
-   - This will load the app onto the running AVD emulator
+   - This will build and load the app onto the phone

-**Note:** All features related to bluetooth communcation within the app will likely not be usable as they require communicating through the phone's bluetooth hardware to the CloudLockr device.
-To test the app with mocked bluetooth connection, set `mocking.deviceConnection = true` in `src/Config/index.js`.

 #### Running Tests

 Execute `yarn test` to run the entire test suite (UI and service logic tests).
 Verbose results are enabled by default for result clarity.

+#### General Execution Notes
+- All features related to bluetooth communcation within the app require communicating through the phone's bluetooth hardware to the CloudLockr device.
+This will result in features not working as intended when simulating on an AVD as the bluetooth hardware is not present.
+However, this problem can be resolved by mocking the bluetooth connection when testing without a Cloudlockr device or using an AVD.
+To configure mocked bluetooth connection, set `mocking.deviceConnection = true` in `src/Config/index.js`, and follow the above simulation step.

 ---